cuadravan/cuadravan/README.md

 * **[Autonomous Pesticide Sprayer Robot](https://github.com/cuadravan/raspi-pesticide-sprayer-robot)** – An embedded systems project to automate pesticide spraying using Raspberry Pi 4.
 * **[Line Follower Robot with Color Detection](https://github.com/cuadravan/pic16f877a-line-follower-color-detection)** – An embedded systems project that combines line following with color detection to change its behavior using PIC16F877A.

+> These are just some of my projects I'm most proud of.
+Check out my repositories for more.

 ---

 ## Connect With Me